Connall1234/code-institute-prroject-two-for-submission/README.md

   - The website was tested across Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
   - It was also viewed on various devices like Desktop, Laptop, iPhone7, iPhone 8, and iPhoneX.
   - Extensive testing ensured proper linking and responsiveness.
+  - A lot of testing was done to ensure that all functions work properly.
+  - My family and friends were asked to review the project and make note of any bugs they found.

 - **Lighthouse**
   - ![Lighthouse Screenshot](assets/images/lighthousescsht.png)